Justinfan827/GatsbyBlog/src/pages/kpcb_headspace_review.md

 ---

 It’s almost as if with each session you’re crafting your own meditation narrative—a personal path towards mindfulness.
-This notion of you own ‘journey’ is so powerful on a psychological level because gamification oftentimes just uses extrinsic rewards such as ‘gold points’ or ‘gems’ to generate extrinsic motivation, but the ‘journey’ makes the rewards intrinsic by nature.
+This notion of your own ‘journey’ is so powerful on a psychological level because gamification oftentimes just uses extrinsic rewards such as ‘gold points’ or ‘gems’ to generate extrinsic motivation, but the ‘journey’ makes the rewards intrinsic by nature.
 It’s not about what level you get to, it’s about how far you’ve gone in investing in your own mindfulness.
 This generates tremendous intrinsic motivation which according to research is one of the best ways to create long-term behavior change.
 In other words, the notion of the ‘journey’ helps users stay consistent with their meditation!

 <!--
 __*But wait… there’s more!*__